Dalvin Cook Player Prop Bets for NFL Week 11 | Minnesota vs. Green Bay 11/21/2021

 Season Stats

-- Cook has churned out a team-high 648 rushing yards (72.0 per game) and scored three touchdowns.
+- Cook has taken 139 attempts for a team-leading 648 rushing yards (72.0 per game) with three touchdowns.

 - His team has rushed the ball 251 times this season, and he's carried 139 of those attempts (55.4%).

-- The Vikings, who rank 15th in the NFL in points scored, have attempted a pass 57.6% of the time while running the football 42.4% of the time.
+- The Vikings, who rank 15th in the NFL in points scored, have dropped back to pass 57.6% of the time while opting for the ground attack 42.4% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Cook's matchup with the Packers.